sutgeorge/Albumtopia/README.md

 - [ ] Create a simple console UI
 - [ ] Modify track length based on the bitrate of the album's mp3
 - [ ] Implement separate track downloading
+- [ ] Manually plugging a link instead of searching automatically